 What will I learn in the Academy?

 During Academy training, recruits are challenged both physically and academically.
-Each week, recruits participate in physical training that includes running, calisthenics, and obstacle courses.
-Cadets are given character education based on the Josephson Institute for Ethics curriculum Character Counts.
-The recruits are given classes in criminal law, public speaking, conflict resolution, and view demonstrations by SWAT, Bomb Squad, and Counter Terrorism experts.
+Each week, recruits participate in physical training that includes running, calisthenics, and drill.
+The recruits are given classes in criminal law, public speaking, conflict resolution, and view demonstrations by SWAT, K-9 and Bomb Squad.

 What happens after the Academy?